gibamaranhao/bootstrap-details-vue/README.md

   </div>
 </template>
 ```
-Comming soon new properties to configure the colors.

 ## Configure Fields
 Using the property 'fields' you can configure which fields will be shown and change the label to these fields: